zackforbing/ruby-submissions/1508/module_4_assignments/gametime/README.md

 * Fork this repo, if you haven't already and check out a branch
 * Use the `template` folder as a template and create a gametime folder for your group
+* Update your GameTime's folder README.md with your project information

 ### Submissions